 Model Lineup / Trim Levels

 The 2021 Colorado sees a slight change to the trim level lineup, by deleting the base model.

 |Equipment group:||2SA||2WT, 4WT||2LT, 4LT||2Z7, 4Z7||4ZR|

 The 2021 Chevrolet Colorado continues to be offered with the following powertrain options:

 |Engine||Transmission||Horsepower @ RPM||Torque @ RPM||Rear Axle|

-Like all second-generation units of the Chevy Colorado, the 2021 Colorado will continue to ride on the GMT 31XX platform shared with the following vehicles:
+Like all second-generation units of the Chevy Colorado, the 2021 Colorado continues to ride on the GMT 31XX platform shared with the following vehicles: